atcol/simsim/README.md

 ### Core Types

-The basic `Actor m a` type provides the interface for a simple unit of behaviour in a simulation.
+The basic `Actor m a` type provides the interface for a simple unit of behaviour that mutates state to participate in a simulation.

 That is, an `Actor` is to take its last (or initial) state, mutate it according to its behavioural traits, and then return the new state along with a status of `Continue` or `Terminate`.